The Weed Forager’s Handbook

 $21.95, plus $3 postage within Australia

-Note: we post on Mondays, Wednesdays and Fridays.
+Note: for the summer period we’ll usually post on Mondays and Thursdays.
 Looking for presents or items for a fundraiser?
 Check out our bulk discounts.

 Published by Hyland House, 2012 (Flexicover, 166 pages) ISBN: 9781864471212

 - Detailed edibility and medicinal notes on 20 main common weeds, plus another 14 short profiles

 Step into the world of our least-admired botanical companions, peel back the layers of prejudice, and discover the finer side of the plants we call weeds.
 An astonishing number are either edible or medicinal, and have deep and sometimes bizarre connections to human history.

 But how do you distinguish a tasty sandwich-filler from its dangerous look-alike?

 Which of these garden familiars is the most nutritious vegetable ever tested by the US Dept of Agriculture?